MattPickard/Project_Portfolio/Agentic_Investing_Project/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/MattPickard/Project_Portfolio/refs/heads/main/Images/powerbi_dashboard.png" style="width: 65%;">
 <br>
-<em>Dashboard showing the results of a 20-day autonomous agent run</em>
+<em>Dashboard showing the result of a 20-day autonomous agent run</em>
 </p>

 I used Power BI to create a dashboard that provides a comprehensive visual summary of the stock market simulation and the agent's performance.
 The dashboard uses the simulation's CSV file to display visualizations and key metrics that help a potential developer save time evaluating and iterating on agent performance.
 The dashboard includes the following: